hyperledger/indy-hipe/text/a2a-forward-secrecy/README.md

 of state variables.
 State variables will need to be backed up to resume channels.
 Syncing these values across agents that belong to the same identity will be impossible.
 Each of Alice's agents will need to maintain their own state variables.
 This inhibits the possibility of using group encryption or group signatures to hide how many agents Alice has and which of her agents she is using.
-But since Alice trusted Bob enough to estabish a channel with him, it might be an okay tradeoff.
+But since Alice trusts Bob enough to establish a channel with him, it might be an okay tradeoff.

 # Rationale and alternatives
 [alternatives]: #alternatives